Flush boarded pilasters flank entrance. Summer beams exposed; lambs tongue chamfers; gunstock posts on 2nd. floor.

 House originally faced south, but when the old lane that divided the Bancroft farm was made into a public way in the 1890's, for the water reservoir (next to Bancroft School), the front entrance was moved to face Bancroft Road.
 The house was made to face north by moving ell from north to south and entrance vestibule turned from south to north end.
 Bancroft Rd. was called Reservoir Street until 1904 when the name Bancroft Rd. was adopted.

-The former barn that was connected to the house was the former Universalist Church 1839 - 1865 and then converted into the Andover Grammar School 1866 - 1878. a Middle School-Jr. High The Universalist Church was built 1830's on the NE corner at 96 Main St. & Punchard Ave.
-In 1890 this was sold, cut in half and moved here by 26 yoke of oxen to become barn for the property.
+The former barn that was connected to the house was the former Universalist Church 1839 - 1865 and then converted into the Andover Grammar School (a Middle School-Jr. High) 1866 - 1878.
+The Universalist Church was built on the NE corner at 96 Main St. & Punchard Ave.
+In 1890 this was sold, cut in half and moved here by 26 yokes of oxen to become barn for the property.
 The vaulted ceiling, two classrooms on the upper floor and period wallpaper were still intact in 1986.
-Samples of the wall paper and inter photos are now in the collection of the historical society.
+Samples of the wall paper and interior photos are now in the collection of the historical society.

 In this same building, when it stood on Main St., some of the first meetings to organize abolitionist Free Christian Church were held, and their earliest services held here.
 The barn was demolished in 1986.
 New free standing barn was built in 1987.